fvictorio/vim-yank-queue/README.md

 # vim-yank-queue

-Yank pieces of text and paste them in the same order than you copied them.
+Yank pieces of text and paste them in the same order in which you copied them.

 ## Example